MohsenM-Git/Investments/README.md

-# Liability-Hedging and Insurance Investment: Monte-Carlo Simulations
+# Risk Management Strategies Through Monte-Carlo Simulations
 <img src="https://github.com/MohsenM-Git/Investments/blob/main/Images/p0.png" width="900"/>

 Modern Portfolio Theory emphasizes the importance of *diversification* where investor's can improve their reward-to-risk ratio.
 This theory shows how we can lower our exposure to unrewarded idiosyncratic risk by desinging a well-diversified portfolio.
 This approach, though very helpful, is not without any shortcomings.
 For example, diversification does not provide any protection against *systemic risk*.
 In other words, during market crashes, since the correlation of assets increases, it would be very difficult to protect investors' wealth by simply designing a diversified portfolio.